-Founded in 1884 by educator and entrepreneur F.C.
-Woodbury, the University graduated its inaugural class in response to the needs of the city’s growing business community, and established the institutions’ reputation for degrees leading to the professions.
+Educator and entrepreneur F.C.
+Woodbury established the institution in 1884 as a response to the needs of Los Angeles’ growing business community.
+Woodbury College (as it was first known) quickly built a reputation for degrees leading to the professions.

 The college is chartered by the State of California to grant undergraduate and graduate degrees.